vsupapo/FoodFinder/FoodFinderAPI.md

 | `rating`	        | Integer	    | The average rating of the restaurant as a number from 1 to 5. |

 ### Creating a new restaurant
-Creates a restaurant object using the provided Restaurant object details.
+Creates a Restaurant object using the provided Restaurant object details.

 #### Endpoint:
 ```